andyk/jsos/README.md

 * functions (serialization does not currently capture non-local scope)

 # Supported Object Stores
-Use this library to persist Javascript objects to multiple types of JSON key-value object stores, including:
 * Built-in Browser persistent storage (IndexDB & LocalStorage)
 * Local FileSystem based JSON file storage - For use via Javascript in Node.
 * [Supabase](https://supabase.com) - which is an open source wrapper around Postgres, PostgREST, a Websockets server, etc.)

 ## Project Goals
-* require nearly no code to persist objects to a variety of object stores
+* Allow developer to turn an in-memory object/primitive/etc. into an object that is automagically persisted (e.g., to the filesystem or a network service) without having to write any extra code.
-* support many object stores out of the box; easy to add new ones.
+* Support many object stores out of the box; easy to add new ones.
-* make it efficient to persist large & deeply nested objects (don't duplicate entire object for each change)
+* Make it efficient to persist large & deeply nested objects (don't duplicate entire object for each change)

 ## Non-goals
 * This is not an Object Relational Mapper (ORM).
 While we support using a DBMS as a JSON key-value, we do not try to map any object oriented concepts to relational ones.